adrianylee/BENG183_Snakemake/snakemake_v2.md

 ```
 ### 4.1 Rules & `rule all`<a name="41"></a>

 In Snakemake, **rules** encapsulate the individual steps of a pipeline by defining an `input` and `output` along with a `shell` option (i.e, to generate the `output` file using the `input` and some other information).
-The `all` rule is special, but no different.
+The `all` rule is special, but no different conceptually.
 It too contains an `input` and `output`.
 Snakemake uses the `all` rule as a target, working backward to determine which intermediate files must be generated and rules must be executed to generate the `all` rule's `input`.
 Furthermore, Snakemake uses the [Python format mini-language](http://docs.python.org/py3k/library/string.html#formatspec) (with strong emphasis on Python f-strings).
 This results in workflows that are *declarative*: you describe the `input`, `output`, and `shell` script to generate the data but not the order to run the rules; Snakemake determines the runtime execution.
 This makes workflows understandable, declarative, and highly modular.

 ### 4.2 DAG Construction & Incremental Runs<a name="42"></a>

 Snakemake uses the relationships between rule inputs and outputs to construct a **Directed Acyclic Graph (DAG)**, where
-each job is a node and edges represent dependencies.
+each job is a node and each dependency is an edge.
 The DAG dictates execution order, enabling Snakemake to run independent jobs in parallel and skip any steps whose outputs are already up to date.
 Tools such as `--dag`, `--rulegraph`, and `--dry-run` make it easy to visualize or validate the workflow before executing it.
 For cases where output filenames or counts aren’t known until runtime, Snakemake offers **checkpoints**, which pause DAG creation, inspect dynamic outputs, and then expand the graph accordingly.
 Usage of this DAG results in workflows that are correct and reproducible, unless the rules are changed.

 ### 4.3 Wildcards<a name="43"></a>